• My account

 • Contact Us

-You are here: Home / NEW/RETURNING for 2025 / Raspberry Burst Dwarf Cherry Tomato
+You are here: Home / Heirloom Tomatoes / Cherry, Grape & Currant Tomatoes / Raspberry Burst Dwarf Cherry Tomato

 Raspberry Burst Dwarf Cherry Tomato

 75 days.
 Don’t let the compact size of Raspberry Burst Dwarf cherry fool you!
-While this dwarf tomato plant only grows to about 24 inches, she is a very heavy producer of round, 1 to 1-1/2 oz fruits.
-The pink fruit with faint stripes and anthocyanin (blue) shoulders features an awesome sweet to acid flavor.
-This variety is noted for setting fruit and growing well in hot temperatures.
-Semi-Indeterminate.
+While this dwarf tomato plant only grows to about 24 inches, it’s a massive producer of round, 1 to 1-1/2 oz fruits.
+The pinkish fruit with faint stripes and anthocyanin (blue) shoulders features a fantastic sweet-to-acid flavor.
+This variety is noted for its ability to set fruit and thrive in hot temperatures.
+Semi-indeterminate plants grown from organic seed.

 Out of stock

-Categories: Cherry, Grape & Currant Tomatoes, Dwarf and Micro Dwarf Tomatoes, Heirloom Tomatoes, NEW/RETURNING for 2025 Tags: dwarf tomato plant, dwarf variety, open pollinated, semi-determinate
+Categories: Cherry, Grape & Currant Tomatoes, Dwarf and Micro Dwarf Tomatoes Tags: dwarf tomato plant, dwarf variety, open pollinated, organic seed stock, semi-determinate

 • Reviews (0)